-The Hawaii Constitution, article VI, section 1, specifically states that "[t]he several courts shall have original and appellate jurisdiction as provided by law and shall establish time limits for disposition of cases in accordance with their rules."
-Article VI, section 7, states that "[t]he supreme court shall have power to promulgate rules and regulations in all civil and criminal cases for all courts relating to process, practice, procedure and appeals, which have the force and effect of law."
+Section 1 of article VI, the Constitution of the State of Hawaii, specifically states that "[t]he several courts shall have original and appellate jurisdiction as provided by law and shall establish time limits for disposition of cases in accordance with their rules."
+Section 7 of Article VI states that "[t]he supreme court shall have power to promulgate rules and regulations in all civil and criminal cases for all courts relating to process, practice, procedure and appeals, which have the force and effect of law."

-Testimony of the Department of the Attorney General Thirtieth Legislature, 2020 Page 2 of 4
+Testimony of the Department of the Attorney General Thirty-First Legislature, 2021 Page 2 of 4

 Rule 56 of the Hawaii Rules of Civil Procedure (HRCP) sets the parameters for motions for summary judgment and the deadline for filing a motion for summary judgment is fifty days prior to trial.
 See HRCP Rule 56(a).
 This conflicts with this bill's amendment to section 92F-15(c), HRS, which would require government agencies to file a motion for summary judgment within 30 days after service in a lawsuit under the UIPA.
-We believe this bill is vulnerable to constitutional challenge as an encroachment of the Judiciary's powers under the Hawaii Constitution.
+We believe this bill is vulnerable to constitutional challenge as an encroachment on the Judiciary's powers under the Constitution of the State of Hawai'i.
 Even if this bill survives such a challenge, a statute in direct conflict with a rule of practice and procedure in a civil case, both of which have the force and effect of law, would cause considerable confusion.

 This bill also puts State agencies at a significant disadvantage.
 Under section 92F-15(a), HRS, there is a two-year statute of limitations for a requester who is denied access to government records.
-This means a two-year-old denial has to be researched and a motion for summary judgment drafted within 30 days of service of the complaint.
+This means a two-year-old denial would have to be researched and a motion for summary judgment drafted within 30 days of service of the complaint.
 Such a lengthy statute of limitations combined with an automatic disclosure order is unfair to the agency.
-This places a significant burden on the agency and the Department of the Attorney General, and has irreversible consequences, such as disclosure of information.
-Additionally, this bill as written could have a significant impact upon the resources of the Department of the Attorney General due to the short turnaround time to file a motion for summary judgment.
+It places a significant burden on the agency and the Department of the Attorney General, and has irreversible consequences, such as improper disclosure of sensitive information.
+Additionally, the bill as written could have a significant impact upon the resources of the Department of the Attorney General due to the short turnaround time to file a motion for summary judgment.
 The wording of this bill appears to penalize the agency by imposing a time disadvantage for the agency to develop an appropriate response to a lawsuit challenging the agency's denial of records.